lextoumbourou/notes/notes/permanent/software-development-is-a-trade.md

 Anecdotally, I've hired many devs who came straight out of boot camps, and they all rocked and are in the industry to this day - most of them have become seniors.

-From day 1, they came to work knowing Git, how to use their IDE (shortcuts), the basics of typical Agile-like practices and had practical experience building web applications.
+From day 1, they came to work knowing Git, how to use their IDE (shortcuts, etc.), the basics of typical Agile-like practices and had practical experience building web applications.

 Yes, a survivorship bias is at play here - not everyone "made it".
 However, the other fellow students who found the software wasn't for them only took 3-6 months of their lives learning this instead of 3-10 years getting a degree.